gipfeli-io/documentation/docs/infrastructure/basics.md

 * It works out-of-the-box and integrates seamlessly with all GCP services
 * It allows for a completely private API - Cloud Run does not make its instances public by default, yet Cloud Run instances may talk to each other.
 As such, the frontend may be public, while the API itself remains private and can only be access through the frontend.
+This is currently not used by us, but could become important if we were to develop an API that handles internal tasks such as data extraction and so on

 ### GCP: Secret Manager